recogito/recogito-studio/README.md

 ![client](./assets/images/client-site-1.png)

-Go ahead and sign in with the initial Org Admin which has a username of `admin.example.com` and the password you set in the .env file for `ORG_ADMIN_PW`.
+Go ahead and sign in with the initial Org Admin which has a username of `admin@example.com` and the password you set in the .env file for `ORG_ADMIN_PW`.

+### Test access to studio

+Using your browser navigate to your server URL.
+The username will be `supabase` and the password you set in the .env file for `DASHBOARD_PASSWORD`.

+The Supabase studio client gives you access to the DB and allows for User creation.
+Detailed usage can be seen [here](https://supabase.com/docs).

+## What's next, what's missing?

+There are a few more advanced topics not discussed here that will be detailed in future releases.

+- Configuration and Customization

+	Many aspects of the UI and policy model can be customized to your needs.

+- SMTP Setup

+	SMTP integration for things like password resets, invitations, etc.

+- Logging

+	Supabase can be configured to connect and send data to [Logflare](https://logflare.app/).

+- Using External Postgres Databases

+	The self-hosted deployment could be customized to connect to a remote Postgres DB cluster.